Skip to content

 • Reduce nutrient loss due to more infiltration and water retention in soil and crops, sequester soil carbon, and reduce greenhouse gas emissions.

-• Soil stabilization and erosion prevention due to harvesting methods.
-Only the tops of the plants are harvested, which leaves the living roots in place.
-Root systems are typically deeper and stronger than annual crops and helps stabilize and regenerate soil function.
+• Soil stabilization and erosion prevention.
+Only the tops of the plants are harvested, which leaves the living roots in place year-round.
+Root systems are typically deeper and more substantial than annual crops and help stabilize and regenerate soil function.

 • Increased wildlife and soil microbial diversity.

-There are many economic and agronomic benefits to growing these crops as well.
+There are also many economic and agronomic benefits to growing these crops.
 Some of which are:

 • There is a potential to offset the cost of and dependance on traditional fuel types (gas, propane, etc.).

-• There are emerging markets in renewable bioenergy.
-Early involvement in these markets may offer farmers a financial benefit due to limited availability of crops.
+• There are emerging markets for renewable bioenergy in the Midwest.
+Early involvement in these markets may offer farmers a financial benefit due to the limited availability of crops.

 • Hay baling and harvesting equipment can be used to harvest leafy biomass, such as switchgrass, miscanthus, and prairie mixes, so there is no need to invest in specialized equipment.